Servi-Car Restoration

 Chain-drive vs Belt-drive

-For more than a year, I looked for a set of original Servi-car gas/oil tanks on ebay.
+For over a year, I looked for a set of original Servi-car gas/oil tanks on ebay.
 I watched and bid on several rusted and dented original Harley tanks, all of which eventually sold for $900 or higher.
 Finally, I bought an aftermarket set for half the price.

 Read: Servi-Car Gas/Oil Tanks

-Good fortune had me finding an original Servi cargo box, which had been in storage for over 30 years.
-It even had the original wood floor intact.
+This Servi-car box had been in storage for over 30 years.
+It still had the original wood floor intact.

 Read: Cargo Box and Fenders